 - Be US citizens at the time of application

 - Hold a BA degree or equivalent before the start of the grant; applicants may hold a JD degree at the time of application, but not a PhD

 - Have sufficient proficiency in the language of the host country to communicate with people and carry out the proposed research

 Fulbright US Student Application Process

-Typically, the annual cycle for the Fulbright US Student Program begins on May 1.
+The annual cycle for the Fulbright US Student Program begins on March 31.

 After reading the Fulbright website carefully and determining that they wish to apply for a Fulbright grant, students and recent alumni of Johns Hopkins Bloomberg School of Public Health, School of Nursing and School of Medicine are encouraged to contact Felicity Turner (firstname.lastname@example.org), who serves as the Fulbright Program Advisor for the East Baltimore campus.